jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.endsWith"></a>
 ###_.endsWith([string], [target], [position]) ⇒ <code>boolean</code>
-Checks if `string` ends with a given target string.
+Checks if `string` ends with the given target string.

 | Param | Type | Description |
 | ----- | ---- | ----------- |